 Barot Valley is a mesmerizingly beautiful village located in the serene valleys of Mandi District in the north Indian state of Himachal Pradesh.
 It is a newfound tourist destination and is located about 67 kilometers away from Mandi.

 If you are a backpacker, this destination is perfect to backpack through for a day or so.
 The scenic landscapes are captivating, and the unpolluted air draws travelers from across the world for sightseeing and much more.
 The location is famous for its numerous trekking trails passing through the village and hence is a preferred trekking destination too.

 However, this place is a literal hidden gem.
 Very few travelers know about Barot Valley and it’s mostly an unexplored and unexploited landscape.
 For the ones seeking a virgin travel destination, this is the place to be - in the midst of the gorgeous state of Himachal Pradesh.

 Talking about its natural beauty, we can safely say that anybody visiting Barot Valley will surely be awestruck by its scenic treat.
 This village, although small in size, has a wealth of beauty.
 The forests around the village are mostly Deodar and Oak that grow in abundance in the region and are home to a variety of flora and fauna.
 One can choose to walk through the woods nearby and experience the charm of the village growing with each step they take.
 As one explores the region, they are bound to immerse in the tranquillity all around, which makes them want to stay there forever.

 The place looks very serene in the starting months of winter as Barot Valley weather is very pleasing during this time.
-So, if you are planning to visit Mandi, you can tour here during September-January.
+So, if you are planning to visit Mandi, you can tour here from September-January.
 It is widely considered the best time to visit Barot Valley.
+Barot Valley is very popular among locals and tourists.
+It is considered one of the best places to visit in Himachal Pradesh.